No time to wait: world premiere for new Bond movie - RFI

 "I get shot and then I get blown up.
 It feels like James Bond to me," Craig said in an official podcast.

-With Craig bowing out, speculation has mounted over who will inherit his licence to kill.
+With Craig bowing out, calling the role "a massive part" of his life, speculation has mounted over who will inherit his fabled licence to kill.

 UK bookmakers are tipping the likes of Tom Hardy ("The Revenant", "Dunkirk") or Rege-Jean Page, the mixed-race star of the Netflix hit "Bridgerton".

-After "Spectre" in 2015, Craig told Time Out magazine he would rather "slash his wrists" than reprise the role.
+After "Spectre" in 2015, Craig told Time Out magazine he would rather "slash his wrists" than reprise the role but recently apologised for appearing flippant.

 Emmy-winning US filmmaker Cary Joji Fukunaga directed the new film, becoming the first American to helm the franchise.